 What is Preventive Dentistry?

 Preventive dentistry helps protect your teeth and promote your oral health.
 This includes regular visits to your dentist for professional cleaning and examinations.
 Whether you are having an issue with your teeth or not, sticking to these checkups is vital to maintaining your smile.
 During a preventive dental appointment, we will clean your teeth thoroughly.
 Even with proper brushing and flossing at home, plaque and tartar tend to build up on your teeth.
 Our specialized tools will help remove buildups to prevent decay and cavities.
+We also offer tooth extractions as part of our preventive dentistry when a tooth is beyond saving.

 What Kinds of Treatments Does Preventive Dentistry Include?